hylandtechoutreach/peeke-internship-2025/InternshipOverview.md

   - Do not say anything inappropriate
 - Reach out and ask for help if you need it
   - Let us know how you're feeling!

+### Dealing with Downtime
+There may be points during the internship when you feel like there's not much to do.
+This could be because sprint work is completed, or you're stuck on an issue, or you have some extra time between meetings.
+When this happens, feel free to check out the [fun things page](FunThings.md)!